Olly98/ChIPRegions/README.md

 ```
 you will also need the following packages from Bioconductor  ```GenomicRanges```, ```IRanges```, ```GenomeInfoDb```, ```S4Vectors```, ```rtracklayer``` and from CRAN you will need ```hmm.discnp``` and ```Signac```
 ## Using ChIPRegions
-Use the following code toimport the bedfiles in 'ExampleData':
+Use the following code to import the bedfiles in 'ExampleData':
 ```
 CEBPGK562_Experiment1_Rep1=import("PathToExampleData/CEBPGK562_Experiment1_Rep1.bed.gz",format="narrowPeak")
 CEBPGK562_Experiment1_Rep2=import("PathToExampleData/CEBPGK562_Experiment1_Rep2.bed.gz",format="narrowPeak")